 Managing Depression Among Residents

 In Applewood Center, 6.23% of Patients

 This metric is a measure of the percentage of long-term care patients who are showing depressive symptoms.
 Many would argue this is a reliable measure of quality of care.

 Appropriate Vaccine Usage

-This is a measure of the percentage of long-term care patients that received the flu and pneumonia vaccines.
+This tells you the percentage of patients that received the pneumonia and flu vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

 This indicates the percent of residents who needed increased assistance with activities of daily living over time.
 Higher levels of needing for assistance with ADL's could indicate deterioration of a resident's health.